adamint/spotify-web-api-kotlin/README.md

   - Uses the **Client Credentials** authorization type for the Spotify Web API
   - Allows developers to use all non-client endpoints
 ### What this library does NOT do
-  - Handle client OAuth, scopes, or provide wrappers for client endpoints
+  - Handle client OAuth (however, it does provide a method to obtain the OAuth URL for provided scopes)
-  - **It currently requires Client ID and Secret to use any method**

 # How do I get it?
 You **must** have Jitpack in your repositories.
 An example for gradle is shown below
 ```